byrobingames/admob/README.md

 Go to https://github.com/byrobingames/admob/wiki for documentation and blocks examlpes

-**Error at compiling:**
+**Error at compiling:**<br/>
-If you get this error at compiling go to: https://github.com/byrobingames/admob/wiki/ to resolve this [openfl] clang: error: linker command failed with exit code 1 (use -v to see invocation)<br/>
+If you get this error at compiling go to: https://github.com/byrobingames/admob/wiki/ to resolve this<br/>

+[openfl] clang: error: linker command failed with exit code 1 (use -v to see invocation)<br/>
 [openfl] ld: symbol(s) not found for architecture arm64<br/>
 [openfl] -[AdmobController initWithBannerID:withGravity:] in libadmobex.a(7f1c4f12_AdMobEx.o)<br/>